ckkummer/ckkummer/README.md

 I am always open to learning, networking, and collaborating.
 Please don’t hesitate to reach out!

 Please be mindful of how you may use this content.
 None of the content here (especially historic coursework) is to be used in such a way that violates academic and general integrity.
-Again, this page serves as a way for me to demonstrate and record my technical capacity, my growth and, perhaps curiosity.
+Again, this page serves as a way for me to demonstrate and record my technical capacity, my growth and, perhaps, curiosity.